-All Massachusetts residents who own and register a motor vehicle must annually pay a motor vehicle excise.
-The excise is levied by the city or town where the vehicle is principally garaged and the revenues become part of the local community treasury.
+All Massachusetts residents who own and register a motor vehicle must annually pay a motor vehicle excise tax.
+The excise is levied by the city or town where the vehicle is principally garaged, and the revenues become part of the local community treasury.

 Excise bills are prepared by the Registry of Motor Vehicles according to the information on the motor vehicle registration.
 They are sent to city or town assessors who commit them to the local tax collectors for distribution and collection of payment.

-In order to process an abatement on your motor vehicle excise tax bill you must provide documentation to verify the disposition of both the Plate (e.g. was it transferred or turned in?) and the Vehicle (e.g., was it sold, a total loss, etc.?).
+To process an abatement on your motor vehicle excise tax bill, you must provide documentation to verify the disposition of both the Plate (e.g., was it transferred or turned in?) and the Vehicle (e.g., was it sold, a total loss, etc.?).

 Required documentation to verify the disposition of the Plate (Please submit one):